 Recommended holiday lettings in Tucson

-Rent a holiday apartment, home or cottage in Tucson: from £20 per night
+Rent a holiday home, apartment or cottage in Tucson from just £48 per night

 Popular holiday rental amenities in Tucson

 You can see our climate diagram above.
 On average, the warmest month is June.
-December is the coolest month, with average minimal temperature reaching 4°.
-The rainiest month is June while the driest month is May.
+December is the coolest month, with the average minimum temperature falling to 4°.
+The rainiest month is August, while the driest month is April.

 Discover the Heart of the Southwest with Tucson holiday lettings

 Arizona’s second largest city, Tucson is located approximately 120 miles south of Phoenix and only 60 miles from the border with Mexico.
 The city is surrounded by several mountain ranges, the most famous of which is the Santa Catalinas.
 The historic city centre reflects the city’s urban development and history and is well worth exploring during your time staying at your Tucson holiday letting .

 Planning your journey to your Tucson holiday letting

 The Tucson International Airport is a combined civil-military airport located only eight miles south of the city centre.
 The small airport offers direct services to destinations in the United States and Mexico and is served by five airlines.
 The airport operates several services per day to Phoenix Sky Harbor International Airport for connections to cities across the United States and in Canada.
 Tucson International Airport is served by a regular public transportation service that connects it with the city centre and all the Tucson holiday lettings available.
 Visitors may choose to rent a car in Tucson or upon arrival in Phoenix, as Tucson is well connected to many major highways.